 This research report explores the role of firearms in domestic violence.
 It draws on research to inform policy, improve practice, and enhance protection for women, children, and families affected by abuse.
-It is associated with the 'Removing the Trigger' campaign, a collaborative project of GFSA, Mosaic, NSMSA, and the HBF.
+It is associated with the 'Removing the Trigger' campaign, a collaborative project of GFSA, MOSAIC, NSMSA, and the HBF.

 Download the Safety Plan for staying safe while enduring an abusive relationship, or when planning to leave, and after leaving.
 While every situation is unique, these tips are meant to help you think of actions that work for your own situation.